oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 The important thing is to define your requirements before selecting a service mesh.

-## How to install a a service mesh ?
+## Step 4: How to install a a service mesh ?

 For the purposes of this lab we've chosen to use Linkerd as it's a long standing service mesh implementation and is the only CNCF supported service mesh project (at the time of writing.)
 It also has a reputation for being simple to install and use.
 The Linkerd website has an [FAQ on the differences](https://linkerd.io/2/faq/#whats-the-difference-between-linkerd-and-istio) and open source implications